24 Classic Board Games Everyone Should Own

 This infamous strategy-heavy board game is perfect for a sibling rivalry.
 Its roots go back as far as World War I, where it was said to be played by Russian officers with a pen and paper.
 Milton Bradley ran with the concept, and the familiar Battleship game with plastic boards and pegs made its debut.
 This game of competition and strategy is perfect for the game night when you want to use some brain cells.

 The Game of Life

 This is the perfect board game for people who love wordplay and riddles.
 Get ready for brainteasers and genius-level challenges.
 Players need to think outside the box and stretch their critical thinking muscles.
 There are four different categories to test skills: sequences, odd one out, teasers, and wild cards.
 The questions span history, geography, science, pop culture, and more!
 It’s the ideal gift for the brainiac gamer on your list.
-Check out more great holiday gifts for people who love games.

 The simple concept of lining up four chips in a row proves to be a classic game time and time again.
 Do you start in the middle, or do you focus on one of the corners?
 The choice is yours in figuring out a strategy to outwit your competitor.